zaiisao/Documentation/en/Video/voice_changer_windows.md

 nRet = rtcEngine.setLocalVoiceEqualization(AUDIO_EQUALIZATION_BAND_4K, -2);
 nRet = rtcEngine.setLocalVoiceEqualization(AUDIO_EQUALIZATION_BAND_8K, -1);
 nRet = rtcEngine.setLocalVoiceEqualization(AUDIO_EQUALIZATION_BAND_16K, 1);

 // The level of the dry signal in dB.
 The value ranges between -20 and 10. nRet = rtcEngine.setLocalVoiceReverb(AUDIO_REVERB_DRY_LEVEL, 10);

 // The level of the early reflection signal (wet signal) in dB.
 The value ranges between -20 and 10. nRet = rtcEngine.setLocalVoiceReverb(AUDIO_REVERB_WET_LEVEL, 7);

 // The room size of the reverberation.
 A larger room size means a stronger reverberation.
 The value ranges between 0 and 100. nRet = rtcEngine.setLocalVoiceReverb(AUDIO_REVERB_ROOM_SIZE, 6);

 // The length of the initial delay of the wet signal (ms).
 The value ranges between 0 and 200. nRet = rtcEngine.setLocalVoiceReverb(AUDIO_REVERB_WET_DELAY, 124);

 // The reverberation strength.
 The value ranges between 0 and 100.
 The higher the value, the stronger the reverberation. nRet = rtcEngine.setLocalVoiceReverb(AUDIO_REVERB_STRENGTH, 78);
 ```

-### API reference
+##  API reference

+**Preset voice effects**

 - [`setLocalVoiceChanger`](https://docs.agora.io/en/Video/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#a99dc3d74202422436d40f6d7aa6e99dc)
 - [`setLocalVoiceReverbPreset`](https://docs.agora.io/en/Video/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#a51a429a5a848b2ad591220aa6c24a898)

+**Customized voice effects**

 - [`setLocalVoicePitch`](https://docs.agora.io/en/Video/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#a43616f919e0906279dff5648830ce31a)
 - [`setLocalVoiceEqualization`](https://docs.agora.io/en/Video/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#a8c75994eb06ab26a1704715ec76e0189)
 - [`setLocalVoiceReverb`](https://docs.agora.io/en/Video/API%20Reference/cpp/classagora_1_1rtc_1_1_i_rtc_engine.html#a4d1d1309f97f3c430a1aa2d060bb7316)

 ## Considerations

-- All methods mentioned in this guide work best with a human voice, and Agora recommends not using it for audio containing both music and a human voice.
+- All methods mentioned in this article work best with the human voice only.
+Agora does not recommend using them for audio containing both music and voice.
-- Agora recommends not using the methods for presetting voice effects and methods for customizing voice effects together.
-Failure to do so may result in undefined behaviors.
+- Agora recommends not using the methods for presetting voice effects and for customizing voice effects together, as undefined behaviors may result.
 If you want to use preset voice effects together with methods that customize voice effects, call the preset methods before the customization methods, or the method called later overrides the one called earlier.
-- Agora recommends not using `setLocalVoiceChanger` and `setLocalVoiceReverbPreset` together, or the method called later overrides the one called earlier.
-- To achieve a better voice effect quality, Agora recommends setting the `profile` parameter passed to the `setAudioProfile` as `AUDIO_PROFILE_MUSIC_HIGH_QUALITY(4)` or `AUDIO_PROFILE_MUSIC_HIGH_QUALITY_STEREO(5)` before calling `setLocalVoiceChanger` or `setLocalVoiceReverbPreset`.